 There can be no assurance that the Merger will be completed in a timely manner or at all.
 In addition, even if the Merger is completed, there can be no assurance that the Merger will enhance stockholder value.
 The Merger Agreement is subject to many closing conditions and termination rights, as set forth in the Merger Agreement.
-If we do not close the Merger, our board of directors may elect to attempt to complete another strategic transaction similar to the Merger.
-Attempting to complete another strategic transaction similar to the Merger would be costly and time consuming, and we cannot make any assurances that a future strategic transaction will occur on commercially reasonable terms or at all.
+If we do not close the Merger, our board of directors may elect to attempt to complete another strategic transaction similar to the Merger would be costly and time consuming, and we cannot make any assurances that a future strategic transaction will occur on commercially reasonable terms or at all.
 We are devoting a significant amount of our time and resources to consummating this transaction, however, there can be no assurance that such activities will result in the consummation of this transaction or that such transaction will deliver the anticipated benefits or enhance stockholder value.